bengrunfeld/study-notes/unix.md

 	Command		Options		Arguments

-You can't pu the Options after the Arguments.
+You can't put the Options after the Arguments.
 They have to go in the middle.

 The Command is always a single word.
 It's the thing we want to do.